What Does Chardonnay Taste Like?

 During the winemaking process, the grapes are turned into wine and develop the primary flavors.
 During the fermentation and ageing of the wine the secondary flavors develop.

 The primary flavors in chardonnay range from crisp, chalky citrus notes to rich notes like baked apple or tropical fruit.
 The primary aroma depends on the climate and time of harvest.
 Colder climates favor citrus notes whereas warmer climates produce richer notes.
-Chalky flavors depend only on the soil the grapes grow on.
+Chalky citrus flavors depend only on the soil the grapes grow on.
 This combination of climate and soil is called “terroir”.
 It underlines the singularity of each vineyard.
 This is very prominent in the Chardonnay wines produced in the Chablis and Burgundy region.

 Chardonnay citrus fruit